This is a fun list of 50 ways to make life easier!

 44. Put a chalkboard up and ask everyone to write on it what they need or what has just run out.

-45. Keep a stash of birthday/gift cards, gifts, wrapping paper, packaging and stamps ready for sending gifts.
+45. Keep a stash of birthday/gift cards, wrapping paper and stamps ready.

 47. Have a place for everything and then keep everything in it’s place – much easier to find what you’re looking for when you need it.

 48. Keep or collect all your small change in one container.
 It’s easier to grab a few dollars when needed for bread and milk.

 49. Get an answering machine and don’t feel like you have to answer the phone every time it rings.

 50. Use social media tools to automate and make your Internet life easier.